harness/developer-hub/docs/platform/pipelines/input-sets.md

 * Stage variables
 * Step settings

-Input sets group the values of these entities and make it easy provide the correct set of values for a single Pipeline execution, and reuse the same values for the executions of multiple Pipelines.
+Input sets group the values of these entities and make it easy provide the correct set of values for a single pipeline execution, and reuse the same values for the executions of multiple pipelines.

 ## Overlays Overview

-You can add several Input Sets as an Overlay.
+You can combine several input sets in an overlay.
 Overlays are use when:

-* The Pipeline is used for multiple Services.
+* The pipeline is used for multiple services.
-* The Services have some configurations in common, but some have differences.
+* The services have some configurations in common, but some have differences.
 For example:
 	+ Same configuration but using different runtime variables.
 	+ Same artifact stream.

-In this use case, you can then create different Input Sets:
+In this use case, you can then create different input sets:

 * 1 Input Set for the common configuration: this set is used for every Pipeline execution regardless of the Service selected in the Pipeline.
 * 1 Input Set for each Service with a specific configuration.
 * 1 Input Set for a unique execution.
 For example, if it contains a specific build number.

-For a specific execution, you provide multiple Input Sets.
-All together, these Input Sets provide a complete list of values needed for Pipeline execution.
+For a specific execution, you provide multiple input sets.
+All together, these input sets provide a complete list of values needed for pipeline execution.

-### Input Set Order in Overlays
+### Input set order in overlays

-You can order the Input Sets you add to an Overlay to give priority to certain Input Sets.
+You can arrange the input sets in an overlay to prioritize the input sets.

-Each Input Set in an Overlay can overwrite the settings of previous Input Sets in the order.
+Each input set in an overlay can overwrite the settings of previous input sets in the sequence.

-## Using Input Sets for Pipeline Execution
+## Using input sets for pipeline execution

-Before running a Pipeline, you can select one or more Input Sets and apply them to the Pipeline.
+Before running a pipeline, you can select one or more input sets and apply them to the pipeline.
 As a result, Harness will do the following operations:

-* Apply the Input Set(s) on the Pipeline.
-If you are using an Overlay, the application it performed in the same as the Input Sets in the Overlay to ensure the correct values are used.
+* Apply the input set(s) on the pipeline.
+If you are using an overlay, the application it performed in the same as the input sets in the overlay to ensure the correct values are used.
-* Indicate if the Pipeline can start running.
+* Indicate if the pipeline can start running.
 Meaning, all required values are provided.
-	+ If the Pipeline cannot start running, Harness indicates which values are missing.
+	+ If the pipeline cannot start running, Harness indicates which values are missing.
 * Harness shows the following:
 	+ The values that were resolved.
 	+ The values that were not resolved.
-In this case, Harness provides a clear indication that the Pipeline cannot run without values for all variables.
+In this case, Harness provides a clear indication that the pipeline cannot run without values for all variables.

 ## Example: Input set for service and primary artifact